-A.3.11.
+A.3.12.
 Interceptor invocation

-Whenever a business method or lifecycle callback is invoked on an instance of a simple bean or EJB session or message driven bean, the container intercepts the method invocation and invokes interceptors of the callback or business method.
+Whenever a business method or lifecycle callback is invoked on an instance of a bean with interceptors, the container intercepts the method invocation and invokes interceptors of the callback or business method.

 The container identifies the first interceptor in the interceptor stack for the method.
-If no such interceptor exists, the container starts processing the decorator stack, as defined in Section A.5.9, "Decorator invocation".
+If no such interceptor exists, the container starts processing the decorator stack, as defined in Section A.5.8, "Decorator invocation".
 Otherwise, the container builds an instance of javax.interceptor.InvocationContext and calls the appropriate interceptor method of the interceptor.